Thymis-io/thymis/docs/src/lib/docs/reference/ui/commit.md

 The number of files changed is shown as the number in the button.

-Clicking this button will open the **Commit** dialogue, where you can review your changes and commit them to the repository backing your project holding your devices configuration.
+Clicking this button will open the **Commit** dialog, where you can review your changes and commit them to the repository backing your project, which holds your device configurations.

 ![Commit Dialogue](./commit-dialogue.png)